-There are a number of different organisations that run the Work Programme.
+A number of different organisations run the Work Programme.
 These organisations are called providers.
-You will have regular meetings with the provider where you will discuss what will help you get into work.
+If you have to attend the work programme, you will have regular meetings with the provider.
+You will discuss what will help you get into work.

 You could ask for support with:

 - Finding information about different jobs and industries.

 - Managing a mental illness in the workplace.